camigutie/DS4002-Project1/README.md

 DATA FOLDER:
 * **raw.csv**: Our raw dataset containing email_text (str) and email_type (str)
 * **sentiment.csv**: Our dataset with sentiment analysis scores.
 These calculations take a long time so we've saved them here as a benchmark.
 This file contains email_text, email_type, and four values representing sentiment intensity scores.
 * **email.parquet**: Our final established dataset after transforming email_text to numerical representation using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
-We used unigrams and bigrams.
+We used unigrams and bigrams (one and two-word phrases).

 OUTPUT FOLDER:
 * **confusion_matrix.png**: